niplav/site/transfer.md

 2. Applying `$I$` is easier than learning all skills `$S$`
 3. Optional: `$I$` is *relatively* easy to apply, that is it doesn't need a lot of institutional setup
 4. Optional: `$I$` can be applied to itself, and to find better interventions `$I'$` that have the same properties as `$I$`

+The question about transfer learning in humans isn't clearly differentiated from the research into effective learning techniques.
+Transfer learning and meta-learning are more focused on crossing the theory-practice gap and making progress in domains where we don't yet have detailed knowledge.

+Therefore, I tried to find more information from well-performing institutions such as the military and large corporations, de-emphasizing research done in universities and schools (I found this difficult because those places tend to have more incentive to publish their techniques, and also strive to quantify their benefits).

 Candidates
 -----------